-Support for Hardware Architectures and Facilities
+Support for Hardware Architectures, Facilities, and Features

-This section lists some of the hardware architectures and facilities that CP supports.
-In many cases this support is available only to guests.
+This section lists some of the hardware architectures, facilities, and features that CP supports.
+In some cases this support is available only to guests.

-Note: Support for some functions may depend on hardware level or availability.
+Note: Support for hardware depends on hardware level and availability.
 See:

-- Chapter 3, "What Is New or Changed in z/VM V5R1," on page 11 - · Appendix A, "IBM Servers Supported by z/VM," on page 85 - Appendix C, "IBM Devices Supported by z/VM," on page 93
+- Chapter 3, "What Is New or Changed in z/VM V5R1," on page 11 - Appendix A, "IBM Servers Supported by z/VM," on page 87 - Appendix C, "IBM Devices Supported by z/VM," on page 95